Massage therapy is designed to be a reviving experience. To ensure a soothing, relaxing treatment, finding a great massage lubricate is key.

 Lotions and creams can feel cold when they are first applied to the skin which can uncomfortable to your client.

 The best property of oil is that it deeply nourishes and absorbs easily.
-It gives high glide during the massage treatment can be easily transferred to small pump or squirt bottles and kept in your holster for easy reapplication during treatment.
+It gives high glide during the treatment, can be easily transferred to small pump or squirt bottles and kept in your holster for easy reapplication during treatment.

 Oil can be an economical option when a therapist works on a large surface.
 It also warms up easily and gives very pleasant experience to the client.